 Properly developed native apps also feel ‘right’ to users.
 Everything is just a bit more polished and perfect for a particular platform.

 Native apps are undeniably more expensive than hybrid apps.
 This applies to both creation and maintenance.
 You’ll need a separate development team for each platform of your app.

 Updates on multiple platforms don’t go up at the same time.
 This can have the effect of making one set of users feel undervalued by your company.

 Native apps running on different platforms won’t be perfectly consistent.
 Each version will feel slightly different from the other.

 This works because of tools such as Xamarin.
-These tools let you write code for a single application then translate it into the native code of supported applications.
+These tools let you write code for a single application and then translate it into the native code of supported applications.